patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 $$

- Consider the case example shown in \Cref{} the  then things get rather tricky.
-Inste

 |![percep3](/assets/img/perceptron3.png){: .mx-auto.d-block :} |
 |:--:|
 | <b> Figure 4: Back-propagation on a neuron located in a hidden layer.</b> |